dojo/docs/dijit/Dialog.rst

     dojo.require("dijit.layout.ContentPane");

     dojo.addOnLoad(function(){
-      // create the dialog
-      /*firstDlg = new dijit.Dialog({
-          title: "Programatic Dialog Creation",
-          style: "width: 300px",
-	}, "dialogOne");
-       */
       firstDlg = dijit.byId("dialogOne");
-      // connect t the button so we display the dialog onclick dojo.connect(dijit.byId("showDialog"), "onClick", firstDlg, "show");
+      // connect to the button so we display the dialog on click dojo.connect(dijit.byId("showDialog"), "onClick", firstDlg, "show");
     });
     </script>

-2. Now lets change the dialogs content dynamically
+2. Now lets create a dialog programmatically, and change the dialogs content dynamically

 .. cv-compound::

-  A programmatic dialog with no content.
+  A programmatically created dialog with no content.
 First lets write up some simple HTML code because you need to define the place where your Dialog dhould be created.

   .. cv:: html
     :label: When pressing this button the dialog will popup.
 Notice this time there is no dom Node with content for the dialog

-    <button id="showDialogTwo" dojoType="dijit.form.Button">Show me!</button>
+    <button id="showDialogTwo" dojoType="dijit.form.Button" onClick="showDialog">Show me!</button>

   .. cv:: javascript
     :label: The javascript, put this wherever you want the dialog creation to happen